Paul Bradley Carr: Fiction

+In 2024, it was reported that Carr's next novel, The Confessions, had been sold to Atria in a "six-figure deal."
+The novel subsequently received a starred review from Library Journal and was one of The Guardian's "Best Thrillers of 2025".
+In 2025, it was announced that Faber & Faber would be publishing The Confessions in the UK.

 Memoirs

 Carr's first autobiographical book, Bringing Nothing to the Party—True Confessions of a New Media Whore, was published by Weidenfeld & Nicolson in 2008.
 It tells the story of "a unique group of hard-partying, high-achieving young entrepreneurs—and [Carr's] attempts to join them, whatever the cost."
 According to one review, the book follows Carr's "journey from gonzo journalist, to accidental business owner, to accidental web business mogul, to very-near-jailbird, to working out what actually makes him happy in life."